MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-basic-actions.md

 ## Create a new Azure SQL Database with database level customer-managed keys

-This guide will walk you through the process of creating a database on Azure SQL with a user-assigned managed identity, as well as how to set a cross-tenant customer managed key at the database level.
-The user-assigned managed identity is a must for setting up a customer-managed key for transparent data encryption during the database creation phase.
+The following are examples for creating a database on Azure SQL Database with a user-assigned managed identity, and how to set a cross-tenant customer managed key at the database level.
+The user-assigned managed identity is required for setting up a customer-managed key for transparent data encryption during the database creation phase.

 # [Azure CLI](#tab/azure-cli)